 Part of the laser hair removal process is the shedding of hair.
 It typically occurs between two and four weeks after your treatment, as the destroyed hair follicles begin to fall out.
 You can help this process move along by exfoliating the treated area.
 Using a washcloth or mild scrub wash, you can gently go over the area in small circular motions.
 Doing this several times a week will speed up the shedding and ensure your skin is ready for your next laser hair removal treatment.

 By following these skin protection tips, you can be sure to experience fewer side effects and less irritation after each of your laser treatments.
 Before you know it, your skin in the treated area will be smooth and hair-free.
 The only thing you’ll have to worry about is which area to have laser hair removal on next!
-Schedule your laser hair removal consultation today!
+Check out our laser hair removal faqs today and schedule your laser hair removal consultation today!